Year in Industry

 Are placements assessed?

-The placement is an integrated element of the degree programme and students are assessed whilst on placement.
+Yes - the placement is an integrated element of the degree programme.
 Examples of placement assessments are:

 A project pro-forma